 - Unlike messages, channels are relatively few in number and go through frequent property changes, such as cover URL and name changes, their deletions.
 We recommend updating a cache by completely replacing with new data when possible.

 - When real-time changes are made to a channel list, update your cache.

 Note: In group channels, information associated with them can be updated or the current user might leave them anytime.
-To keep your local database synced with Sendbird server, your client app should check information about changes to the channels regularly and apply the changes to the database.
-You can retrieve change logs of the current user's group channels by using the
+To keep your local database synced with data in Sendbird server, your client app should check changes to the channels regularly and apply them to the database.
+You can retrieve change logs of the current user's group channels using

 Note: A similar process can be applied to the